JahaanRawat/options_pricer/README.md

 # options_pricer

+VERSION 0.01

 A simple implmementation for Option pricing.

 Futute project: Finite Difference Methods and Monte Carlo Methods and convert to library.

-Change Logs:
+Change Logs
-Aug 22 2023: Added basic FDM and BSM
+Version 0.01: Added basic FDM and BSM